-- 1. Program your board with the final test setup from Prelab step 3 and connect a monitor to your board's VGA connector.
-Confirm that a picture is displayed on your VGA monitor and show your TA. - 2.
+- 1. Use the provided testbench (vga\final\tb.vhd) to demonstrate correct timing.
+This testbench will generate a "vga\output.txt" inside the modelsim folder. - 2.
+Upload the vga\output.txt at https://ericeastwood.com/lab/vga-simulator/, which will display the corresponding image from your simulation.
+(This has only been tested in Chrome). - 3.
 Modify your code to display a 128x128 image.
-Use the brom128x128.mif file provided on the website. - 3.
+Use the brom128x128.mif file provided on the website. - 4.
 Modify the brom.mif file to show a picture of your choosing.
 You can be creative!
 Some suggestions: - Change your brom.mif file and your Row/Column block address generators to display an image larger than 128x128 and possibly not square (eg: 200x150 pixels) - Animate the displayed image.
 Animation could be based on offsetting the address generated and using modular arithmetic or changing the video memory. - Extra credit will be given based on images with more complexity.
 A different 128x128 image is required.
-Anything more complex will get extra credit. - 4.
+Anything more complex will get extra credit. - 5.
 Your TA may ask you to modify your design in some way, so save some in-lab time for a new task.
 Be prepared to answer simple questions or to make simple extensions that your TA may request.
 If you have done the pre-lab exercises, these questions should not be difficult.